-We serve 32,000 individual students each year at College of the Canyons.
+We serve 34,000 individual students each year at College of the Canyons.
 Their reasons for choosing COC are as varied as their backgrounds, experiences, and interests.
-We recognize that no two students are alike, and we seek to inspire each one to reach their individual potential.
+Because no two students are alike, and we seek to inspire each one to reach their individual potential.
 And indeed, they have.
-The Class of 2022 was among our largest graduating classes ever, with more than 2,400 students earning degrees.
 We look forward to welcoming you to College of the Canyons and helping you achieve your goals!